mz2835/Patronus/README.md

 - In file ContractAddress.json, change the address of the project under your network ID.
 The ID of Ganache is 5777.
 - Make sure you have Metamask wallet installed before you start the project.
 - In the project directory, run **`npm install`** to install necessary dependencies then run **`npm run start`** to start the project and you can view it in your browser.
-- Enjoy your journey with your lovely kitty!
+- Enjoy your journey with your Patronus!